Install on a host (DEB, RPM)

 $ sudo systemctl disable falco-modern-bpf.service

-Removed /etc/systemd/system/multi-user.target.wants/falco-modern-bpf.service.
+Removed "/etc/systemd/system/multi-user.target.wants/falco-modern-bpf.service".

 $ sudo systemctl enable falco-kmod.service

-Created symlink /etc/systemd/system/falco.service → /lib/systemd/system/falco-kmod.service.
+Created symlink /etc/systemd/system/falco.service → /usr/lib/systemd/system/falco-kmod.service.

-Created symlink /etc/systemd/system/multi-user.target.wants/falco-kmod.service → /lib/systemd/system/falco-kmod.service.
+Created symlink /etc/systemd/system/multi-user.target.wants/falco-kmod.service → /usr/lib/systemd/system/falco-kmod.service.

 $ sudo systemctl list-unit-files "falco*"

-UNIT FILE STATE VENDOR PRESET
+UNIT FILE STATE PRESET

 falco-bpf.service disabled enabled